-All kayaks have skegs except the 'Outer Island'.
+All kayaks have skegs except the 'Outer Island' and the recreational 'Calypso'.
 Since these are full size kayaks the renter will have to arrange transportation to the launch site with a car that has a top rack.
 These do not need to be full kayak cradles, but two sturdy cross bars are required.
 Custom foam pads are available for seating the kayaks on the cross bars.
 We now have two "Sportrack" sets of cross bars that will fit many of the newer cars.
 If you do not have cross bars, either of our rack sets may fit on your car.
 Look at this pdf file of the Sportrack models and determine the rack set that fits your car model and year.
 We have the racks SR1010 and SR1002.
 With a little adjusment they may also fit on other similar cars.
 We also have a set of attachable cross bars for cars with OEM side rails (Ocean State Job Lot, excellent value for $40.) such as Subaru, Hyundai, and other SUV models.

 To be assured that the kayak will be absolutely secure, we (not you) will install the racks on your car and give instructions on using all the safety ropes.
 We have all the necessary custom foam pads, tie down straps, and front and rear safety ropes.
 We also have "gismos" that can attach the safety rope under the front hood and rear trunk, if there are no other front or rear safety tie down points .
 We also have a kayak dolly for rolling the kayak to a launch site.
 Currently the kayaks are stored in Cumberland and are available for potential users to examine.
 We encourage members to use them.